Not magic: Opaque AI tool may flag parents with disabilities

 The U.S. Justice Department is asking the same question.
 The agency is investigating the county’s child welfare system to determine whether its use of the influential algorithm discriminates against people with disabilities or other protected groups, The Associated Press has learned.
 Later this month, federal civil rights attorneys will interview the Hackneys and Andrew Hackney’s mother, Cynde Hackney-Fierro, the grandmother said.

 When she grew lethargic days later, they said, the same doctor told them to take her to the emergency room.
-The Hackneys believe medical staff alerted child protective services after they showed up with a dehydrated and malnourished baby.
+The Hackneys believe medical staff alerted child protective services after they showed up with a baby who was dehydrated and malnourished.

 That’s when they believe their information was fed into the Allegheny Family Screening Tool, which county officials say is standard procedure for neglect allegations.
 Soon, a social worker appeared to question them, and their daughter was sent to foster care.